jgault87/express-your-notes/README.md

   clone or fork this repo/ install the dependencies located in the package.json by running node command "npm i" from root terminal.
 You can also visit the deployed Heroku URL for demo purposes

   ## Usage
-  A simple note-taking app
+  A simple note-taking app.
-  visit my deployed page at [Heroku](https://obscure-escarpment-75812.herokuapp.com/)
+  Visit my deployed page at [Heroku](https://obscure-escarpment-75812.herokuapp.com/)

   ## Contributions
   n/a